chrisbridges/quotes-api/README.md

-Basic GraphQL service that returns a random quote
+GraphQL API that returns quotes of wisdom I've collected over the years